About Placer County Housing Authority

 Official Application

-Apply directly through the official Placer County Housing Authority portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Placer County Housing Authority directly at (530) 889-7676 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 Contact Information